billti/billti.github.io/_posts/2019-11-04-manifest-free-etw-in-cpp.md

 Once various functions are inlined and optimized, this resulted in the below CPU instructions at the location in the user code where the ETW logging call was made.
-Basically, only 3 instructions, and no branch, are executed when logging is not enabled.
+Basically, only 3 additional instructions, and no branch, are executed when logging is not enabled.
 This can also reduce the number of instructions fetched into the instruction cache during execution, if the code after the main body of the function is never executed.